Adoption Program

 I have been approved by the Mustang Heritage Foundation for some time as a T.I.P. trainer.
 As part of this program I select wild horses from the BLM holding facility to gentle.
-Once they meet a minimum training requirement I can then offer them to the public for the low adoption fee of $125.
+I will train them and offer them to the public for the low adoption fee of $125.
 This adoption fee is exactly the same whether you get your new mustang from a T.I.P Trainer or from the BLM directly.
+Click on Available For Adoption button in the menu above to find out more about horses we have available or continue reading below to learn more about the adoption program!

 Training